cosmos/cosmos-sdk/docs/architecture/adr-041-in-place-store-migrations.md

 type VersionMap map[string]uint64
 ```

+This `versionManager` field can be modified via the `SetVersionManager` field, and will allow the upgrade keeper to know the current versions of loaded modules. `SetVersionManager` MUST be called as early as possible in the app initialization; in the SDK's `simapp`, it is called in the `NewSimApp` constructor function.

 The UpgradeHandler signature needs to be updated to take a `VersionMap`, as well as return an error:

 ```diff